Articles

 Settings

-> View Seed Words
+>View Seed Words

-.
-Make a copy of these seed words onto a robust storage medium.Anyone with access to this, has access to your bitcoin.
+Anyone with access to this, has access to your bitcoin.
 Keep it somewhere secure!

 Seed word display